IVDgenomicslab/IVDgenomics.github.io/index.md

 To make scDetect easy to use, all steps were integrated into one function -- scDetect.

 Here, we used Muraro pancreas dataset as the training dataset to predict the cell types in Xin pancreas dataset.
+Muraro and Xin pancreas dataset had different cell type numbers.
+There are 9 cell types in Muraro dataset and 4 cell types in Xin dataset.
+The cell types in Xin dataset were included in the Muraro dataset.
+In the tutorial, we used Muraro dataset as the training dataset to predict the cell types in the Xin dataset.
+We suggested that the training dataset should be contained more cell types than the dataset be predicted.
+So that there will be less unclassified and misclassified cells in the prediction dataset.

 ```markdown